giovannipuccetti/L1optimalcoupling/README.md

 main.cpp

-Contains the text to adapt teh code to the various cases and the results obtained:
+Contains the text to adapt the code to the various cases and the results obtained:

 C-numericalresult.txt